Reviews Compare News The Jury Best Lists About

 9.0 / 10

-The 2025 Nexon EV facelift brings a full-width connected LED light bar front and rear that doubles as a charging-status indicator, a genuinely smart piece of design thinking.
-V3Cars praises the sharper silhouette and body-coloured wheel arch cladding as meaningful updates over the previous car.
-It reads as a confident, contemporary SUV rather than a statement piece.
+The 2025 facelift brings a full-width connected LED light bar front and rear that doubles as a charging-status indicator, a genuinely clever touch.
+The sharper silhouette is attractive, but it reads as a polished evolution rather than a statement.

 8.0 / 10